oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-host/prepare-host.md

   ![Content of listener.ora](images/listener-ora.png)

-  The static service registration is required for the duplicate, and also because there is no Oracle Clusterware: the Data Guard has to restart the remote instance with a SQL*Net connection when switching over.
+  The static service registration is required for the duplicate, and also because there is no Oracle Clusterware: Data Guard has to restart the remote instance with a SQL*Net connection when switching over.

   By default, without Oracle Clusterware, Data Guard expects a static service named `{DB_UNIQUE_NAME}_DGMGRL.{DOMAIN_NAME}`.
 It is possible to override this name using the Data Guard property `StaticConnectIdentifier` (we will see that over the next labs).